sewaneedata/betterfi-2024/README.md

 ## Data
 We obtained our data from 2 main sources:
 - the Tennessee Depart of Financial Institutions to get information on licensed lenders in Tennessee, including their:
-  - company names,
+  - company names
-  - street addresses and
+  - street addresses
-  - company and branch ids
+  - company and branch IDs

 - the American Community Survey for demographic data.